Andrew F. Fox

-Andrew Fuller Fox (April 26, 1849 – August 29, 1926) was a U.S. Representative from Mississippi.
+Andrew Fuller Fox (April 26, 1849 – August 29, 1926) was an American lawyer and politician who served three terms as a U.S. Representative from Mississippi from 1897 to 1903.

+Biography

-Born in Reform, Alabama, Fox moved to Calhoun County, Mississippi, with his parents in 1853.
+Born in Reform, Alabama, the son of Hally Fox and Sarah Hughes, Fox moved to Calhoun County, Mississippi, with his parents in 1853.

 He attended private schools, and was graduated from Mansfield (Texas) College in 1872.

 He studied law in Grenada, Mississippi.

 He was admitted to the bar in 1877 and commenced practice in Calhoun and Webster Counties.

-He moved to West Point, Mississippi, in 1883.
+He moved to West Point, Mississippi, in 1883, upon invitation from Frank White.
+After White moved to Birmingham, Fox formed a law partnership with S. M. Roane.

+Political career

 He served as delegate to the Democratic National Convention in 1888.

-He served as member of the State senate from 1891 until 1893, when he resigned to accept the office of United States attorney for the northern district of Mississippi.
+He served as member of the State senate from 1891 until 1893, when he resigned to accept the office of United States Attorney for the Northern District of Mississippi.

 He resigned the latter office on September 1, 1896.

+Congress

 Fox was elected as a Democrat to the Fifty-fifth, Fifty-sixth, and Fifty-seventh Congresses (March 4, 1897 – March 3, 1903).

 He was not a candidate for renomination in 1902.

+Later career

 He served as president of Mississippi State Bar Association in 1911.

 He engaged in the practice of law in West Point, Mississippi, until 1914, when he retired.

+Death and burial

 He died in West Point, Mississippi, August 29, 1926.

 He was interred at Greenwood Cemetery in West Point, Mississippi.